-- 26. CIPFA's Statement on the Role of the Chief Financial Officer (CFO) in public service organisations sets out the key principles that define the core activities and behaviours that belong to the CFO in public service organisations.
-The CIPFA statement sets out that the CFO in a public service organisation: - is a key member of the leadership team, helping it to develop and implement strategy and to resource and deliver the organisation's strategic objectives sustainably and in the public interest; - must be actively involved in, and able to bring influence to bear on, all material business decisions to ensure immediate and longer term implications, opportunities and risks are fully considered, and alignment with the organisation's financial strategy; and - must lead the promotion and delivery by the whole organisation of good financial management so that public money is safeguarded at all times and used appropriately, economically, efficiently and effectively. - 27.
-To deliver these responsibilities the CFO: - must lead and direct a finance function that is resourced to be fit for purpose; and - must be professionally qualified and suitably experienced. - 28.
+28. CIPFA's Statement on the Role of the Chief Financial Officer (CFO) in public service organisations sets out the key principles that define the core activities and behaviours that belong to the CFO in public service organisations.
+The CIPFA statement sets out that the CFO in a public service organisation:

+- is a key member of the leadership team, helping it to develop and implement strategy and to resource and deliver the organisation's strategic objectives sustainably and in the public interest; - must be actively involved in, and able to bring influence to bear on, all material business decisions to ensure immediate and longer term implications, opportunities and risks are fully considered, and alignment with the organisation's financial strategy; and - must lead the promotion and delivery by the whole organisation of good financial management so that public money is safeguarded at all times and used appropriately, economically, efficiently and effectively. - 29.
+To deliver these responsibilities the CFO: - must lead and direct a finance function that is resourced to be fit for purpose; and - must be professionally qualified and suitably experienced. - 30.
 The principles are supported by a range of governance requirements that are used to demonstrate compliance.
-The role of the CFO is undertaken by the Director of Finance and Contractual Services who is the Authority's section 127 (Greater London Authority Act 1999) officer and is a member of the Authority's Corporate Management Board reporting directly to the Commissioner.
+The role of the CFO is undertaken by the Director of Finance and Contractual Services who is the Authority's section 127 (Greater London Authority Act 1999) officer and is a member of the Authority's Corporate Management Board reporting directly to the Commissioner. - 31.
+Other Governance Arrangements The National Resilience Programme is one part of the Department for Communities and Local Government's contribution to the Government's Civil Contingencies Capabilities Programme.
+The strategic aim is to continue to enhance preparedness and resilience of the fire and rescue services in England and Wales by maintaining and improving the capability of the National Assets.
+The programme consists of a number of distinct capabilities.
+These are: - Chemical, Biological, Radiological, Nuclear and Explosive CBRN(E); - Urban Search and Rescue (USAR); - Water and High Volume Pumping (HVP); and - Command and Control. - 32.
+Twenty per cent of the National Resilience assets are located within the Brigade area reflecting the importance of the capital city to national resilience in providing these capabilities to both the London region and the rest of the country.
+London also hosts the Fire and Rescue Service's National Co-ordination Centre (FRSNCC) at the LOC, where all requests for national assistance at large scale incidents are dealt with.